minkiml/NFM/README.md

 >📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Neural Fourier Space Modelling for Time Series

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Neural Fourier Space Modelling for Time Series](https://arxiv.org/abs/2030.12345).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials